rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

-<h3 id="d-8">  ☑️  Step 8: ☞ Test the code!  </h3>
+<h3 id="d-10">  ☑️  Step 10: ☞ Test the code!  </h3>

 Restart the server.
 Try to delete a page like before -- you should have no problem.

-Now, right click, inspect the page's elements, find the script tag, and find the `load_page` function.
-Change the line that says `if (page_data.created_by != _current_user.id) {` to `if (false) {`.
-Then, copy paste the entire contents of the `load_page` function into the console.
+Paste the code from [step 7](#d-7) into the console.
 The edit page should load, even though you're not the correct user!!

-Edit the page and click "save".
-Our "update-page" api route should prevent the page from being updated, since it checks the user's session id.
+Try to delete the page.
+Our "delete-page" api route should prevent the page from being updated, since it checks the user's session id.

 <br/><br/><br/><br/>

-<h3 id="d-6">☑️ Step 6. ❖ Part D review. </h3>
+<h3 id="d-11">☑️ Step 11. ❖ Part D review. </h3>

 The complete code for Part D is available [here](https://github.com/rooftop-media/rooftop-media.org-tutorial/tree/main/version2.0/part_D).